Checkout Counter Refit

 Improve Your Checkout Counter Areas to Increase Safe Shopping

 Your checkout counter area is where shoppers come in closest contact with each other for an extended period of time.
 Health experts continue to warn that this is one area in a store that carries the most risk for virus transmission.

 The initial response to this is that many retailers placed an “X’ made from tape or a vinyl graphic on the floor to encourage safe social distancing between shoppers at the checkout counter.

 However, this is a short-term solution that can compromise impulse sales.
-A permanent strategy to control the distancing and flow of customers through checkout is needed to insure safety while stimulating sales.
-It may require re-configuring, refitting or adding to you checkout counters.
+A permanent strategy to control the distancing and flow of customers through checkout is needed to ensure safety while stimulating sales.
+It may require re-configuring, refitting, or adding to your checkout counters.

 Altering the checkout counter area can be a major project.
 But with predictions of the Coronavirus making a comeback this fall any upgrades must be approached as a strategic long-term investment.

 A major shift in the checkout process caused by the pandemic is the adoption of contactless payment systems.
 This may require a refit of your counters to accommodate new card readers and rewiring of the power and data lines.
 With over 50% of shoppers saying they are likely to select retailers that offer this safer system, it is an important option to consider for your retail recovery.

 It’s safe to say that your current checkout counter design and layout were not built with a disruptive, health crisis in mind.
 Now is the time to review your configuration and look at ways to prepare for the next time this happens to your business.

 Here are several solutions for you to consider as you address this critical issue: